ComponentsImages

 priorityboolean

-Load immediately instead of lazy loading.
-Use for above-the-fold images (default: false).
+Load the image immediately instead of lazy loading.
+Use for above-the-fold images only (default: false).

 path